4strium/romain-mza-portfolio-v2/content/posts/record-sound-max9814.md

 ```

 As you can see, we need the standard [FS](https://github.com/espressif/arduino-esp32/tree/master/libraries/FS/src) and [SD](https://www.arduino.cc/reference/en/libraries/sd/) libraries.
 You can also modify some constants according to your use such as the recording duration or the name of the recorded file, do not forget the "/" at the beginning of the file name as well as the ".wav" extension.

+Now you just need to call the `record_mic()` function in your main code when you want to record a sound clip with the microphone, it can be activated with a button for example.
+Later if you want to transmit the recorded wav audio file to Linux server for any processing, do not hesitate to follow the tutorial [I wrote here]().